No easy answers: praying for peace in Afghanistan

 So what can and should a Christian development agency do?
 We can and should respect our neighbours by acknowledging the limits of what international interventions can achieve.
 We can and should pay our colleagues the dignity of admitting that losing this job might have terrible consequences and that they might not find another job any time soon.
 We can and should admire the courage and resourcefulness with which they – and so many others – somehow muster the strength to keep going and even to dare to hope.
 We can, in so far as they let us, share their pain.
 We do so knowing, as they do, that nothing in heaven or on earth or under the earth will ever separate them from the love of God.

 We cannot do everything.
 We cannot even do most things, but we can and should do something and we can and should do it well.
 We are not assured of success.
 But, by the grace of God, our efforts might make life in this country a little more tenable for at least some of its people.

 We can and we should pray for peace.

-Working as the Executive Director of a TEAR partner agency in Afghanistan, the author previously spent years living and working among poor rural communities as a TEAR Fieldworker in Afghanistan.
+The author worked as an Executive Director of a TEAR partner agency in Afghanistan until May this year, and previously spent years living and working among poor rural communities as a TEAR Fieldworker in Afghanistan.
 The author has also studied and taught community development and theology, served on the Board of TEAR Australia, and worked as a training and evaluation consultant for development projects in Afghanistan and elsewhere.